elsa-workflows/elsa-core/README.md

 - Execute workflows in any .NET app.
 - Supports both short-running and long-running workflows.
-- Programming model loosely inspired on WF4 (composable activities)
+- Programming model loosely inspired on WF4 (composable activities).
-- Support for complex activities such as Sequence and Flowchart.
+- Support for complex activities such as Sequence, Flowchart and custom composite activities (which are like mini-workflows that can be used as activities).
 - Ships with a workflows designer web component (currently supports Flowchart diagrams only).

-## Examples
+## Console Examples

-### Hello World: Console
+### Hello World

 The following is a simple Hello World workflow created as a console application.
 The workflow is created using C#.

 ```csharp